Resetting your AirPods is a quick fix for when your AirPods keep disconnecting or have charging issues. But what happens if your AirPods won’t reset?

 - It should be dried using a dry, lint-free cloth.

 Avoid putting your AirPods in water.
 Never use detergent, shampoo, or perfume to clean your Airpods because it could damage them.

 When cleaning, avoid using any sharp materials.
 Try to reset the AirPods after cleaning them.

 3. Charge Your AirPods

 Sometimes the low level of the battery may cause AirPods not to function correctly.
-Therefore, they must have a certain amount of battery and power to reset.
+Therefore, they must have a certain amount of battery and power in order to reset.

 It would be helpful to know a trick for charging your AirPods.
 First, drain the AirPods battery completely and then plug in your AirPods to the charger and fully charge it.

 This method will improve the battery’s health.
 Speaking of charging your AirPods, this step-by-step guide will show you how to fix it when one AirPods is not charging.

 Many users have reported that unpairing AirPods and then pairing again may solve the problem that AirPods won’t reset.

 This solution will remove any connection issues and bugs preventing AirPods from functioning normally.
 To unpair and repair your AirPods, follow the steps below: